Choosing a method

 For some families, homeschooling works best within a well-structured, goal-oriented routine.
 For others, spontaneity, flexibility, and experiential learning are key components to more successful homeschooling.
 Still others find a combination of methods to be their best approach.
 Whichever method or philosophy you choose, it will better direct you in purchasing the right curriculum for your homeschool family, matching your teaching preference and your child's unique learning style.

 Computer-based Homeschool Method

 Making use of the latest technology, this method of student-directed homeschooling is becoming more popular with today's generation of computer-savvy homeschool families.
-Whether learning with online curriculum, installable CD-ROMs, or through an accredited online academy, electronic-based homeschooling allows more flexibility, freedom, and opportunities for a dynamic, fun-filled education.
+Whether learning with online curriculum or through an accredited online academy, electronic-based homeschooling allows more flexibility, freedom, and opportunities for a dynamic, fun-filled education.

 The computer-based homeschool method is best for homeschool parents who:

 Want to teach using a set scope and sequence